bipinKrishnan/ml-recipe-book/translation.md

                 max_length=max_length,
             )

-            # convert target labels and predictions to string format for computing accuracy
+            # convert target labels and predictions to text format for computing accuracy
             preds, labels = process_preds_and_labels(preds, batch['labels'])
             # add the target labels and predictions of this batch to seqeval
             metric.add_batch(predictions=preds, references=labels)
 ```

-As you can see we used the ```model.generate()``` method to mimic how the model will generate in the real world.
+As you can see, we used the ```model.generate()``` method to mimic how the model will generate in the real world.

 Let's train the model for 3 epochs: